MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-03-20-tiny-allocationless-json-parser-in-c.md

 1. It didn't give the user control over how the memory was allocated.
 So you'd have to manually edit `#define` statements in `json.c`, if you wanted to increase say the maximum number of tokens that a JSON file is allowed to contain.
 2. Whenever `json_parse()` was called, its static arrays would be reset.
 This meant that calling the function a second time would overwrite the previous call's JSON result.
 This was fine if you didn't need to open more than one JSON file at a time, though.
 But even if you did, you could just manually copy around the arrays containing the JSON data.

-[grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) uses this static arrays approach.
+At the moment, [grug](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) uses this static arrays approach.

 ## Final thoughts